isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-landscape-your-yard-with-deer-resistant-plants/index.md

 ## The Deer-Proof Garden

 While no garden can be 100% "deer-proof" (especially when deer are hungry enough), a "deer-resistant" garden is one designed to minimize attractive food sources and create deterrents.
-It�s about building layers of defense to encourage deer to look elsewhere for their meals.
+Its about building layers of defense to encourage deer to look elsewhere for their meals.

 ### Understanding Deer Behavior: Why They Browse